 This setting allows you to enable/disable the toolbar controls added by Block Visibility.
 Currently, only the Hide Block control is supported.
 See the screenshot below for reference:

-This is a setting added by Block Visibility Pro.
 Control set utilities to allow you to copy and import visibility settings.
 This functionality is useful when advanced setting configurations need to be used across multiple blocks.
 See the screenshot below for reference:

 As of version 1.3.0, Block Visibility has user permissions that allow website administrators to decide who can use visibility controls.

-By default, any user that is able to edit blocks in the Block Editor will be allowed to also control block visibility.
+By default, any user that is able to edit blocks in the Block Editor will also be allowed to control block visibility.
 To restrict this functionality, simply enable restrictions and choose the user roles that you would like to have access.
 Note that administrators will always have access.

 Contextual indicators will display for users that have been restricted, so long as contextual indicators are enabled.
 This allows restricted users to still see which blocks are controlled by visibility settings, but they are not able to adjust those settings.